pamolloy/linuxbootchain/doc/linuxboot.md

+# LinuxBoot-style boot loaders

-A LinuxBoot boot loader is a boot stage that uses the Linux kernel and runs software in userspace to eventually kexec a runtime kernel.
+A LinuxBoot boot loader is a boot stage that uses the Linux kernel and runs software in userspace to inevitably kexec a runtime kernel.
 For more information see the [LinuxBoot Book](https://book.linuxboot.org/).

-## Why yet another LinuxBoot?
+## Yet another LinuxBoot

 There are numerous LinuxBoot implementations, with u-root being the most popular and least architecture specific.
 Using Buildroot has several advantages